Susan Rice: Business and think tank activities (2001–2008)

 Rice was managing director and principal at Intellibridge from 2001 to 2002.
 From 2002 to 2009, she was a senior fellow at the Brookings Institution, where "she focused on U.S. foreign policy, weak and failing states, the implications of global poverty, and transnational threats to security."

 Michael E. O'Hanlon and Ivo Daalder, two Brookings colleagues of Rice at the time, said that Rice consistently opposed the 2003 invasion of Iraq in the run-up to the war.
 In 2012, columnist Peter Beinart reviewed a series of NPR interviews with Rice in late 2002 and early 2003 and concluded that Rice's position on war was equivocal.
 For example, in a December 2002 NPR interview, Rice said, "It's clear that Iraq poses a major threat.
 It's clear that its weapons of mass destruction need to be dealt with forcefully, and that's the path we're on.
 I think the question becomes whether we can keep the diplomatic balls in the air and not drop any, even as we move forward, as we must, on the military side....
 The George W. Bush administration frankly owes the American public a much fuller and more honest assessment of what the costs will be of the actual conflict, as well as the aftermath, the post-conflict reconstruction.
 And the costs are going to be huge."
 In her memoir, Rice wrote, "Long experienced with the menace of Al Qaeda, I was one of the very few scholars at Brookings to openly oppose the Iraq War.
 From the start, I viewed that war of choice as a dangerous diversion from the main objective of defeating Al Qaeda globally and in Afghanistan."
 Shortly after the war began, Rice warned that the U.S. commitment to rebuilding Iraq would likely last for many years.

-During the 2004 presidential campaign, Rice served as a foreign policy adviser to John Kerry.
+Rice served as a foreign policy adviser to John Kerry during Kerry's 2004 presidential campaign.

 Rice went on leave from the Brookings Institution to serve as a senior foreign policy adviser to Barack Obama in his 2008 presidential campaign.
 She was one of the first high-profile foreign policy staffers to sign onto Obama's campaign, as most of her peers had supported Hillary Clinton during the presidential primaries.
 Rice criticized Obama's Republican opponent in the campaign, John McCain, calling his policies "reckless" and dismissing the Arizona senator's trip to Iraq as "strolling around the market in a flak jacket."

 On November 5, 2008, Rice was named to the advisory board of the Obama–Biden transition.